Cydhra/vers/readme.md

 Vers (vers-vecs on crates.io)
 contains pure-Rust implementations of several data structures backed by rank and select operations.
-The library was originally a grad student project for a semester course, but since it outperforms all publicly available implementations, I've decided to publish it.
+The library was originally a grad student project for a semester course, but since it performs quite well (especially if worst-case run-times are important) compared to publicly available implementations, I've decided to publish it.

 ## Data Structures